Estaluna/ado-readme-docs/privacy.md

 Effective date: 26-03-2026

 Who we are
-I (Soufiane Marghabi) provide the “ADO-README” app for Atlassian Confluence.
+Okami Labs provides the “ADO-README” app for Atlassian Confluence.

 What the app does
 The app allows a Confluence site to display README or any md content from an Azure DevOps repository chosen by the customer.